IBM/ubiquity-docker-plugin/README.md

 [UbiquityServer]
-address = "127.0.0.1"  # IP/host of the Ubiquity Service
+address = "UbiquityServiceHostname"  # IP/hostname of the Ubiquity Service
 port = 9999            # TCP port on which the Ubiquity Service is listening

 [SpectrumNfsRemoteConfig]  # Only relevant for use with "spectrum-scale-nfs" backend.
-CIDR = "192.168.1.0/24"    # This Ubiquity client's subnet CIDR.
+CIDR = "192.168.1.0/24"    # This is the subnet mask to which the NFS volumes will be exported.
 Access to created volumes will be limited to this subnet.
 ```

 After the plugin has been started, restart the Docker engine daemon so it can discover the Ubiquity Docker Plugin: